Is Anemia a Risk Factor for Osteoporosis in the Spine?

 New Study Looks at Anemia and Bone Mineral Density in Postmenopausal Women

-In a new study that will be published in the March 2012 edition of the European Journal of Internal Medicine, researchers examined the link between bone mineral density (BMD)—specifically BMD in the spine and femur—and anemia in postmenopausal women (with and without osteoporosis) living in Turkey.
+In a study that published in the March 2012 edition of the European Journal of Internal Medicine, researchers examined the link between bone mineral density (BMD)—specifically BMD in the spine and femur—and anemia in postmenopausal women (with and without osteoporosis) living in Turkey.

 Researchers used dual-energy x-ray absorptiometry (DXA) to determine if the women had osteopenia or osteoporosis; they also measured hemoglobin levels in these women to determine whether they were anemic.

 Out of the 371 women, researchers found that 82 of them were anemic.

 The study participants who had osteopenia or osteoporosis (T-score <-1.0 SD) were grouped as having low bone mass (LBM).

 In the study, the research team found that the anemic women were older and had a significantly longer duration of menopause.